Andrew Bachman: Legal issues

 In December 2013, charges were filed by the Federal Trade Commission in US District Court against Bachman, Miao and corporate defendants including Tatto, accusing them of a mobile cramming scheme.
 Miao's attorneys denied that Tatto engaged in deceptive or unfair practices, and argued the suit had no merit because Tatto was no longer in business.
 On June 15, 2014, the FTC announced that Miao and the corporate defendants agreed to surrender more than $10 million in assets to settle the monetary judgment of over $150 million.
 Although he was named in the original FTC complaint, Bachman was not named in the settlement.
 He was, however, said to be involved with some of the corporate defendants in the settlement at the time of the alleged scheme.
 Bachman stated that he was years removed from any involvement with Tatto.

 In Augusts 2014, judgment was entered against Bachman in the amount of approximately $97 million.
 The judgment was partially suspended based on Bachman's inability to pay the full amount.
 He agreed to surrender over $1.2 million in assets to settle the FTC charges.
 He also was permanently banned from placing any charges on consumers' phone bills, misrepresenting products or a consumer's obligation to pay, and was prohibited from charging consumers for a product or service without their consent, which were similar to the conditions Miao and the corporate defendants faced in their settlement.

-Among the assets Bachman was required to surrender under the terms of the settlement are:
+Among the assets Bachman was required to surrender under the terms of the settlement were: